chaindexing/chaindexing-rs/README.md

 ## Contributing

 All contributions are welcome.
 Before working on a PR, please consider opening an issue detailing the feature/bug.
-Equally when submitting a PR, ensure that all checks pass to facilitate a smooth review process.
+Equally, when submitting a PR, please ensure that all checks pass to facilitate a smooth review process.